pierre-pvln/compose-services/rpi2/baseline/README.md

 Configs en scripts to create and test dockerapps on rasberry pi

-This Docker files creates the baseline container
+This Docker files creates the baseline image with standard utilities